touchbit/retrofit-veslo/README.md

 Interceptor allows you to store multiple request, response and exception actions (handlers).
 The main feature of this interceptor is the ability to control the sequence of Actions calls for requests and responses, which is not available in the base retrofit implementation.
+In other words, you yourself choose the order of the applied Actions separately for Request and Response.
 Action can implement three interfaces:

-- `veslo.client.inteceptor.RequestInterceptAction` for processing `okhttp3.Chain` and `okhttp3.Request`
+- `RequestInterceptAction` for processing `okhttp3.Chain` and `okhttp3.Request`
-- `veslo.client.inteceptor.ResponseInterceptAction` for processing `java.lang.Throwable` and `okhttp3.Response`
+- `ResponseInterceptAction` for processing `okhttp3.Response` and `java.lang.Throwable` (network errors)
-- `veslo.client.inteceptor.InterceptAction` extends `RequestInterceptAction` and `ResponseInterceptAction`
+- `InterceptAction` extends `RequestInterceptAction` and `ResponseInterceptAction`

 ```java
 public class CustomCompositeInterceptor extends CompositeInterceptor {